-The update infrastructure has been the crucial point for decisions to wards the framework for most members.
-Allowing to do updates and the shared configuration and behavior results in a massive speedup when it comes to project deployment.
-Before that, the cost for an update was estimated so high, that most projects tend to delay deployment until all required and wanted features are implemented.
+The update infrastructure has been the crucial point for decisions towards the framework for most members.
+Enabling the developers to do updates in combination with the shared configuration and behavior provided by the framework resulted in a massive speedup when it comes to project deployment.
+Before that, the cost for an change after deployment was estimated so high, that most projects tend to delay deployment until all required and wanted features are implemented.
 Now, as the devices are deployed as soon as the hardware is considered stable, these devices start to provide functionality early and therefore the developers can get better feedback on the provided functionality.
 Most of the devices running the update-enabled firmware have undergone multiple major updates without any problems.
 This includes a major network configuration change and a big stability fix for network communication.
 All devices applied the update successfully and started to work without any manual interaction required afterwards.